girdzijauskas/toolbox-scss/readme.md

 1. Identify the design system of your front-end - color palettes, text styles (font families, sizes, weights), spacing, borders and any other re-usable patterns, such as transitions, and capture them in SASS variables.
 Examples of this can be found in the /variables folder.

 2. Build SASS arrays of those variables, then use SASS loops to generate classes to create the toolbox of classes.

-3.
+3. Use the classes in your HTML to build a consistent style for the site and make it easy to quickly extend your site with a consistent design system.